 Whether competitive or recreational there is opportunity for all, and along with the major sports the College offers Golf, Horse Riding, Fencing, Rugby, Water Polo and outdoor watersports.
 The coaching staff boasts a number of ex-internationals and talented Football, Cricket and Hockey players benefit from an elite training programme.
 The 1st XI won the National Football ISFA Cup in both 2015 and 2016 and Hockey has seen a number of county and regional achievements by both girls and boys.

-The bright, spacious Art School houses a large gallery, four studios including a Textiles room, a Sculpture studio, an extensive Art library, IT facilities and a kiln room.
+The bright, spacious Art School houses a large gallery, four studios including a Textiles room, a Sculpture studio, a photography dark room, an extensive Art library, IT facilities and a kiln room.
 The Music School hosts 30 specialist musicians to enable an extensive teaching timetable, professional musicians hold masterclasses and there are countless opportunities to perform, such as Evensong at St Paul’s Cathedral.
-Drama productions take place throughout the year and there is an annual summer Arts Festival.
+Drama productions take place throughout the year including performances at the Edinburgh Fringe.

 Did you know?

 - In 2015, and with an engineering team of 80 ranging in age from 11-18, Ardingly was the first school in Europe to design, build and race a solar car 3,000km across Australia.

 - Ardingly College has developed a University Preparation Programme TM to assist students with their university applications and interviews and to prepare them for university life.